danog/MadelineProtoDocs/docs/API_docs/methods/updates.getDifference.md

-You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling updates
+You cannot use this method directly, please use the [event handler](https://docs.madelineproto.xyz/docs/UPDATES.html), instead.

 ### Parameters: